Pride Month at Laurier

 Community Resources

-Across Laurier campuses, students, staff and faculty members can access educational resources and specialized support services for 2SLGBTQQIA+ communities.
+Across Laurier campuses, students, staff and faculty members can access educational resources and support services for 2SLGBTQQIA+ communities.

 Centre for Student Equity, Diversity and Inclusion